brightway-lca/brightway2/docs/intro.rst

 * Single activities cannot be in multiple groups
 * Group dependencies cannot be circular

-These restrictions are enforced in the database, so you can't screw up your data, but it might explain why you would get an error.
+These restrictions are enforced in the database, so you can't screw up your data, but they might explain why you would get an error.

 Active versus passive parameters
 ````````````````````````````````